TieDyedDevil/XS/TUTORIAL.md

 ```

 The above won't work.
 Recall that `xs` tries to evaluate the first word
-or a statement as a command or a function, of which a boolean value is
+of a statement as a command or a function, of which a boolean value is
 neither.
 The solution is to use the built-in function `result`:

 ```